 Columbia College Campus

-The Tuolumne County Superintendent of Schools Office will host the 2nd Annual Children’s Friendship Conference on Friday, February 24th and Friday, March 3rd.
+The Tuolumne County Superintendent of Schools Office will host the Children’s Friendship Conference on Friday, March 6th and Friday, March 13th (depending on your school’s assigned date below).
 The event will host approximately 400 third grade students from every school district in Tuolumne County, including teachers and school administrators.
 Participants will take part in a conference-style summit designed to provide students with skills and strategies to be a good friend.

 California Curriculum Standards, Grade 3: Mental, Emotional and Social Health, California Department of Education, October, 2011

 At the Children’s Friendship Conference, students will learn through group activities, songs, and interactive games on how to describe what makes a good friend and how they can be a good friend to others including learning about friendship traits such as being supportive, caring, appreciative, empathetic and respectful.